 A second phase of the transition to a new operating structure commenced on January 1, 2017, which resulted in the continuing operation of 11 CRPs and 3 Platforms.
-The CRP on Policies, Institutions, and Markets and on Agriculture for Nutrition and Health (A4NH) were among the CRPs approved for the second phase and will continue to be led by IFPRI.
+The CRP on Policies, Institutions, and Markets and on A4NH were among the CRPs approved for the second phase and continued to be led by IFPRI.